-Message from the President & Chief Executive Officer
+Report of the President & Chief Executive Officer

-Net income as of August 31, 2019 is $3,848,896.
-Our net assets at the end of August were $569,448,527.
-At the same time, net operating expenses YTD were 2.19%, well below the 3% targeted goal set by the credit union’s budget.
-Today, we have $88 million in total equity to date.
-Capital remains a key component to our financial health, as it is necessary to grow adequate reserves so we are able to withstand any uncertainty as our assets continue to increase and thereby be viable well into the future.
+Our Financial Position Today Continues to Remain Solid: Year-to-date net income as of July 31, 2020 is $ $3,569,701.
+Our net assets at the end of the same period were $646,237,077.
+At the same time, net operating expenses YTD were 1.90%, well below the 3% targeted goal set by the credit union’s budget.
+Today, we have $90 million in total equity to date.
+As I had mentioned previously capital, remains a key component to our financial health, as it is necessary to grow adequate reserves in times like today where we can withstand uncertainty as our assets continue to increase and thereby be viable well into the future.

 Weiss, an independent rating agency, has once again provided SeaComm the A- rating in terms of excellent financial strength.
-BauerFinancial, another independent rating company, awarded us their Superior Five-Stars.
-They analyze the performance of U.S. Banks and Credit Unions.
+BauerFinancial has once again provided SeaComm with their Superior Five-Stars.
+This independent rating agency analyzes the performance of U.S. Banks and Credit Unions.
 The star ratings classify each credit union based upon a complex formula which factors in relevant data including, but not limited to: capital, historical trends, loan delinquencies, differences in the book and market values of the investment portfolio, profitability, repossessed assets, reserves, charge-offs, regulatory compliance and asset quality.
 It has deemed SeaComm as safe, financially sound, and that we are operating well above regulatory capital requirements.
-DepositAccounts has also given us an A rating for Q1 FY19; one of the highest health grades given out.
+DepositAccounts has also given us an A rating for Q1 FY20; one of the highest health grades given out.

-From the time a member walks into one of our branches, calls into our Call Center or logs in at one of our mobile delivery platforms, we want the experience to exceed their expectations.
-We don’t take that lightly.
+As we have stated in the past, even though we are adding another branch, we are committed to exceeding member expectation as we always have.
+It is important to know that we make certain that everything we plan and ultimately implement has member and employee satisfaction as our end goal.
+Our focus has and continues to be to offer our members a compelling value.
+From the time they walk into one of our branches, phone into our Call Center, or log in at one of our mobile delivery platforms, we want the experience to exceed their expectations.
+We do not take that lightly.
 In fact, we obsess over it.
 We believe so much in member satisfaction, that on a monthly basis, random surveys are sent out to members who have conducted some sort of transaction at the Credit Union.
 This can be as simple as a balance inquiry to applying for a loan.
 Whatever the circumstance, we want feedback on how the member was treated and if we did everything necessary to make them feel valued.
-The survey results are reviewed by everyone on the management team that is responsible for a retail area, as well as by my senior leadership team and me.
+The survey results are reviewed by everyone on the management team that is responsible for a retail area, as well as by my senior leadership team and myself.

 Governmental Affairs: SeaComm’s involvement in the credit union movement goes beyond our geographic market of the North Country.
 Each year, members of our Board of Directors, senior staff and myself travel to Washington, D.C., to talk with key legislators about issues which are extremely important to the credit union industry.
-Our visit to Washington also included a visit to the Hill with 21st New York Congressional District Representative Elise Stefanik.
-The congresswoman has been supportive of legislation which would benefit credit unions,including, H.R.
-225 Stopping Merchant Data Breaches, (which would require merchants to face the same strict data security that financial institutions are subject to under the Gramm Leach Bliley Act), as well as H.R.
+Our visit to Washington in late February, also included a visit to the Hill with our representatives in Vermont as well as the 21st New York Congressional District Representative Elise Stefanik.
+The Congresswoman has been supportive of legislation which would benefit credit unions,including, H.R.
+225 Stopping Merchant Data Breaches (which would require merchants to face the same strict data security that financial institutions are subject to under the Gramm Leach Bliley Act), as well as H.R.
 1941/S.774 and the “Financial Institution Examination Fairness and Reform Act”.
 In addition, she supports the continuedprotection of the credit union tax exemption status.
 She has also applauded credit unions for the efforts we play in the creation of jobs through small business lending.

 Scott A. Wilson